CoolestEnoch/niriconfig/readme.md

 > `matugen` is an optional dependency to extract color from your wallpaper, just like the Monet Color introduced in Android 12.
 See also: [dynamic colors (Android Developers)](https://developer.android.google.cn/develop/ui/views/theming/dynamic-colors)
 > `cliphist` is an optional dependency for noctalia to display clipboard history.
 If you have installed `vicinae` in section Clipboard History, it will be disabled by `deploy.sh`.

+# Screen Casting
+In order to work on both KDE and NIRI, you should install both `xdg-desktop-portal-kde` for KDE and `xdg-desktop-portal-wlr` for niri.

 # Music Player Support